jtlap/nt2/doc/source/sdk/functor/rationale.rst

 |nt2| functions are inherently polymorphic as they can be (except with specific
 validation clause) called with any types.
-To be able to discriminate parameters types and choose the proper implementation, we rely on a type categorization system in which types are sorted on two properties:
+To be able to discriminate parameters types and choose the proper implementation, we rely on a type categorization system in which types are sorted based on their **rank**.
+The **rank** is a 32 bits numerical values that uniquely identify a type among all others.

-* The **granularity** of the type, i.e. the usual data quantity it's able to store.
-  By default, |nt2| distinguish **value** from **container** types, the former having a smaller granularity than the later.

-* The **rank** of the type, i.e. it's relative position among other types of same granularity.
-For example, an arithmetic type has a lower rank than a complex type;
-  :term:`SIMD` vectors have greater rank than their associated scalar types.

-Determining which :ref:`functor_call` specialization to call is done by ordering all argument types by **granularity** and then by **rank**.
+Determining which :ref:`functor_call` specialization to call is done by ordering all argument types their **rank**.
 This is done internally via the :ref:`meta_dominant` meta-function which computes such a type from a type list.
-The so-called **dominant** argument type is then used to compute the call category to select via the :ref:`meta_category_of` meta-function.
+The so-called **dominant** argument type is then used to compute the category using the :ref:`meta_category_of` meta-function.
+This category will then be used by :ref:`functor_call` to select the proper implementation.

 .. seealso::
   :ref:`functor_category` and